 Why Rest Days Are Essential for Any Workout Program

 Taking a muscle recovery and rest day helps to keep your body strong on the days you jump back in.
-But we are a society that likes to go, go, go, and it’s becoming more and more difficult to find time to rest and relax.
-We feel as though without movement, we aren’t progressing.
+But as a society we like to go, go, go, and it’s becoming more and more difficult to find time to rest and relax.
+We often feel as though without movement, we aren’t progressing.
 But if you’re someone that likes to push it every day, it’s time to take a step back.

 Mike Tromello, Crossfit Coach and author says, “The body repairs and strengthens in the time between workouts.
 Continuous training can weaken the strongest athletes.
 Recovery days are the only way possible to restore muscle tissue breakdown to make you stronger.
-It is okay to take two days off.
-It is okay to only workout one day and need a rest day the next.
+It's okay to take two days off.
+It's okay to workout one day and need a rest day the next.
 You should never be in perpetual soreness.
 Listening to your body is crucial.”